 NMES can help strengthen your vaginal muscles by sending an electric current through your pelvic floor using a probe.
 The electrical stimulation will cause your pelvic floor muscles to contract and relax.

-You can use a home NMES unit or have your doctor perform the treatment.
-A typical session lasts 20 minutes.
-You should do this once every four days, for a few weeks.
+You can use a home NMES unit or have a healthcare professional perform the treatment.

 Remember: A “loose” vagina is a myth.
-Age and childbirth can cause your vagina to slightly lose some of its elasticity naturally, but your vaginal muscles won’t stretch out permanently.
-In time, your vagina will snap back to its original form.
+Vaginal delivery can temporarily cause your vagina to lose some of its elasticity, but your muscles won’t stretch out permanently.
+In time, your vagina will likely return to its pre-birth form.

-If you’re concerned about changes to your vagina, reach out to your doctor to discuss what’s bothering you.
-They can help ease your concerns and advise you on any next steps.
+If you’re concerned about changes to your vagina, reach out to a healthcare professional to discuss what’s bothering you.
+They can help ease your concerns and advise you on next steps.